ezrabayewitz/Snowflake/Zero-to-Snowflake/Part-2/README.md

-# Part 2 – Zero to Snowflake (Simple Data Pipeline)
+# Part 2 – Simple Data Pipeline

 ## Overview
 This section focuses on building a simple end-to-end data pipeline in Snowflake using external ingestion, semi-structured data processing, and dynamic tables.